 A study of the historical background, principles, and objectives of physical education in its relationship to education as a whole.
-Three periods a week.
 One-half course.

-433. Organization and Administration of Physical Education.
-Prerequisites: Physical Education 310, 311, 312, 313, and 314.
+433. Organization and Administration of Health and Physical Education.

+Prerequisites: Education 365, Physical Education 311, 313, 314.

-A critical analysis of problems involved in the organization and administration of the total physical education program, with special emphasis upon such problems as facilities, equipment, program, leadership, administrative devices, departmental policies, organizations, and relationships.
+A critical analysis of problems involved in the organization and administration of the total health and physical education program, with special emphasis upon such problems as facilities, equipment, program, leadership, administration devices, departmental policies, professional organizations, and departmental relationships.